-Following his assignment at Taco Bell, Rogers returned to PepsiCo as Senior Vice President of Staffing and Executive Development, he was responsible for global internal and external staffing activity, including succession planning and overseeing a corporate-wide search partnership.
+Following his assignment at Taco Bell, Rogers returned to PepsiCo as Senior Vice President Staffing and Executive Development.
+In this role, he was responsible for global internal and external staffing activity, including succession planning and overseeing a corporate wide search partnership.
 In addition, he was responsible for the company’s executive development, performance management and core human resource management processes.